Providing Psychodynamic Therapy in NYC

 Psychodynamic therapy has a rich tradition in Freudian thought, but it is more accessible and modernized for today’s world.
 It can be used to help solve deep seated and destructive patterns of behavior.
 After completing psychodynamic psychotherapy, many clients feel more at ease, more capable of healthy relationships and clearer about their long-term goals and potential.
 If you are interested In psychodynamic therapy, The Midtown Practice (TMP) has several skillful clinicians that can explore this option with you and determine if it is an appropriate treatment for what you are experiencing.

-- de Maat S, de Jonghe, Schoevers R, Dekker J. The effectiveness of long-term psychoanalytic therapy: a systemic review of empirical studies.
+de Maat S, de Jonghe, Schoevers R, Dekker J. The effectiveness of long-term psychoanalytic therapy: a systematic review of empirical studies.
 Harv Rev Psychiatry.
 2009;17:1-23.